 Deposit is payable upon reservation.
 Full payment is due 90 days before departure.

-In the event of cancellation between 21 and 15 days before departure your payment can be used as credit against another tour.
+In the event of cancellation up to 15 days before departure your payment can be used as credit against another tour.

 Thereafter refunds are not possible.